 To enable our records to be as accurate as possible, it is important to provide all relevant information requested as well as completing the mandatory fields, marked with an asterisk.
-Please read and use the Guide to Completing the Online Summary Application Form when filling in the form.
+Please read and use the Guide to Completing the Online Summary Application Form when filling out the form.

 The form consists of ten pages, please work your way through these using the previous and next buttons (at the bottom of each page) to navigate through the form.
 Any formatted text, diagrams or tables etc will need to be prepared offline and uploaded on the attachments page (there is provision for two up-loads with a maximum of 10MB and 4 pages each).
-It is not possible to insert these documents direct into the form itself.
-If the applicant is an early career researcher, please submit a brief two page CV by email to research.grants@mndassociation.org.
-The CV should be either a word or PDF document, DO NOT upload this with your summary application.
+It is not possible to insert these direct into the form itself.
 Further information will be provided as you complete the form by clicking on the '?' sign for help and information on individual questions.